paulovieira/find-up-sync/readme.md

 We want to obtain the path to `config/email-key.txt` from any module in the application, without using relative paths or any other dependency specific to the application (such as a global `__rootDir` variable).

-The `find-key.js` will find the path:
+The `find-key.js` module will find the path:
 ```js
 var FindUp = require('find-up-sync');
 var path = FindUp('config/email-key.txt');